Somafet/onboardjs/packages/plugins/posthog/README.md

 *   **⚡ Performance Monitoring**: Captures step render times and other performance metrics to identify and fix slow or janky steps.
 *   **🛡️ Privacy-First**: Includes options to automatically redact PII and exclude sensitive data from your analytics events.
 *   **🔧 Deeply Customizable**: Tailor event names, enrich events with custom properties, and configure advanced features to match your exact needs.
-*   **📈 Shareable Dashboards**: Comes with pre-built JSON templates for PostHog dashboards to get you started with analysis instantly.

 ## 📦 Installation